opalenzuela/nebula/README.md

 Then get your own clowd!

 Nebula is a lightweight solution that will provide the essential features for a personal cloud, but running in your own house.
-This project is under `Beta` development phase and is not suitable for production use.
+This project is under definition phase and is not suitable for production use.

 # Quick Start for the developer
 -------------------------------